Parenting

 Reach out.
 Do not do this alone.

 If the idea of parenting is still overwhelming to you even after learning about the assistance available to you, but you still want to see your child thrive, you may want to consider an adoption.
-Either way you go, parenting or adoption are both great ways to see the life inside of you come to its fullest potential and you be involved at the level that is right for you.
+Either way you go, parenting or adoption are both great ways to see the life inside of you come to its fullest potential and for you be involved at the level that is right for you.

-For more on adoptions read here.
+For more on adoptions read here